 Next, the common_bootbinary field represents the binary that the simulations in this workload are expected to boot from.
 The manager will copy this binary for each of the nodes in the simulation (each gets its own copy).
 The common_bootbinary path is relative to the workload's directory, in this case firesim/deploy/workloads/linux-uniform.
-You'll notice in the above output from ls -la that this is actually just a symlink to bbl-vmlinux0 that is built by the FireSim Linux distro in firesim/sw/firesim-software.
+You'll notice in the above output from ls -la that this is actually just a symlink to br-base-bin that is built by the FireMarshal tool.

 Similarly, the common_rootfs field represents the disk image that the simulations in this workload are expected to boot from.
 The manager will copy this root filesystem image for each of the nodes in the simulation (each gets its own copy).
 The common_rootfs path is relative to the workload's directory, in this case firesim/deploy/workloads/linux-uniform.
-You'll notice in the above output from ls -la that this is actually just a symlink to rootfs0.ext2 that is built by the FireSim Linux distro in firesim/sw/firesim-software.
+You'll notice in the above output from ls -la that this is actually just a symlink to br-base.img that is built by the FireMarshal tool.